-Beauty blogger and budding beauty mogul Emily Weiss has transformed Into the Gloss into a fully-fledged business, raising $10.4 million in funding and launching her own beauty range, Glossier, in late 2014.
+Beauty blogger and budding beauty mogul Emily Weiss has transformed “Into the Gloss” into a fully-fledged business, raising $10.4 million in funding and launching her own beauty range, Glossier, in late 2014.

-A longtime beauty enthusiast and former fashion assistant and contributor for Teen Vogue and W magazine, Weiss started her beauty blog, Into the Gloss, in 2010 after spotting a gap in the fashion media market for beauty product coverage.
+A long-time beauty enthusiast and former fashion assistant and contributor for Teen Vogue and W magazine, Weiss started her beauty blog, “Into the Gloss,” in 2010 after spotting a gap in the fashion media market for beauty product coverage.

 Raised in Connecticut, Weiss still vividly recalls the first day she showed up for school at her “conservative” public middle school at age 10.
-“I showed up in thigh-high stockings, a plaid miniskirt from Contempo Casuals, and loafers, and I had a feather-topped pen.
-The entire Clueless look,” she said.
+“I showed up in thigh-high stockings, a plaid miniskirt from Contempo Casuals and loafers, and I had a feather-topped pen.
+The entire “Clueless” look,” she said.
 Her growing interest in fashion led her to New York, where she attended New York University as a studio art major but spent the majority of her time interning at Teen Vogue from her sophomore to senior years.